 The DSL deputies will undertake child protection and safeguarding training, which will include online safety, at least every 2 years.
-They will also update their knowledge and skills about online safety at regular intervals, and at least annually.
+They will also update their knowledge and skills on the subject of online safety at regular intervals, and at least annually.